 On the morning of the climb, you need to take lunch, fruit, water, chocolate and snacks, sun glasses, and sunscreen.

-All of these extra items go into your pack and think my back weighed around 10 kilograms – you don’t want to go over this weight.
+All of these extra items go into your pack and think my back weighs around 10 kilograms – you don’t want to go over this weight.

 On the day of the incredible but strenuous ascent…

 Leaving the 4×4, snow-covered park vistas resemble a magical Christmas postcard – simply stunning.

 Luckily, Aguaventura is the first company up the volcano and the guides take time to cut out the new path in the snow, so this mountain is untouched or unmarked by any prints.
-Closely our group of climbers follow the guides, up the steep ascent.
+Our group of climbers follow the guides closely, up the steep ascent.

 As winter arrived early this year with lots of fresh snow around, the climb is quite arduous.

 The bible: Lonely Planet advises this trek as only a medium climb in the scale of easy, medium, hard.
 Although, I truly believe that the author must of completed this climb in the summer or was super fit.
 I didn’t find this a medium climb but instead, found this hard…maybe because I’m short and the snow is deep!

 A couple of short breaks for water and some chocolate whilst climbing up through knee-deep then steadily increasing to waist-deep snow, provides temporary relief on this strenuous climb.

-Our group of fourteen became even smaller when a couple of climbers opted to go no further, after the first stop at 1,200 metres.
+Our group of fourteen becomes even smaller when a couple of climbers opt to go no further, after the first stop at 1,200 metres.